-Article 58: TECHNICAL DOCUMENTATION
+ARTICLE 58: TECHNICAL DOCUMENTATION

-- a) Participants need to provide technical documentation in 2 stages: - i.
-Prior to the event during the online submittal process (see Article 1:b).
-This documentation serves only to verify that the Teams have an understanding of the Rules.
-Online approval in no way constitutes a pre-approval for the Technical Inspection phase. - ii.
-At the event (see Article 1:c) This should be a precise technical description of the vehicle.
+- a) Competitors need to provide technical documentation in 2 stages: - Prior to the event during the online submittal process (see Article 58:b) This documentation serves only to verify that the teams understand the Rules.
+Online approval in no way constitutes a pre-approval for the Technical Inspection phase. - At the event (see Article 58:c)) This should be a precise technical description of the vehicle.
 During technical inspection, the documentation will be compared against the vehicle.
 Deviations between the technical documentation and the vehicle will be required to be reconciled prior to passing technical inspection.

-Teams should print their technical documentation before the event. - b) Technical Documentation prior to event. - i.
+- b) Technical Documentation prior to event.

+- i.
 Competitors must provide, through the online submittal process, documentation on the vehicle energy supply and propulsion system.
-It is not necessary to submit detailed component specifications or electrical schematics as part of the online submittal process. - ii.
+It is not necessary to submit detailed component specifications or electrical schematics as part of the online submittal process.

+- ii.
 Energy supply block diagram